puneetshukla14/threads-main/README.md

 This project is a full-stack Threads clone built using Next.js 14+, designed with a modern and refined UI based on Figma designs.
 It incorporates advanced features such as nested comments, notifications, real-time search, and robust user authentication.
 The application focuses on enhancing user interaction, community engagement, and technical efficiency.

-For support or troubleshooting, users can join an active Discord community with over 27,000 members, where developers collaborate and provide assistance.

 ---